emwalker/samasya/README.md

 This project exists to help me work through the domain model for a web app that would use spaced repetition to guide leaners through a series of challenge problems on the way to acquiring a new skill.
 For example, the ability to analyze a complex physical system and then work out a partial derivative that can help to model it.
 The web app should not assume too much about what the learner has already mastered.

-## Screenshots

-TK

 ## Questions and challenges

 * How to avoid creating duplicate, redundant skills?
+It looks like the skills are going to be somewhat specific.
 * At what point should something be considered "mastered"?
 What is it that is being  mastered?
 A specific skill?
 A cluster of skills?
 * Is a cluster of skills simply an anonymous skill?
+* What approach should be taken for concepts that are closely related, such that it would be hard to formulate a problem that didn't include two or more of them?
+For example, the radius, circumference and diameter of a circle?
+How to avoid skills that are too specific?
+* What approach should be taken for concepts that are very basic, like measuring the length of a line, or working with circles and other geometric shapes?

 ## Early problem statement